 What makes it even better is that StreamFab isn’t just for Udemy.
 You can also use it to save videos from YouTube, Facebook, and over a thousand other websites.
 It’s fast, smooth, and built with learners in mind.

-Tired of annoying ads interrupting your study sessions?
-StreamFab takes care of that too by removing ads while downloading.
-Plus, you get full control over your downloads—choose your preferred video resolution (up to 1080p HD), pick the audio track you want, and even grab subtitles when needed.
+Tired of ads ruining your study rhythm?
+StreamFab fixes that by removing them completely during downloads.
+You also get total control—set your video resolution (up to 1080p HD), choose the audio track you want, and add subtitles when needed.

-And if you’re working through a multi-lesson course, you’ll love the batch download option.
-It lets you download entire playlists or course sections in one go, saving both time and effort.
+Working through a long course?
+The batch download option lets you grab entire playlists or sections in one go—fast and effortless.

-Step 1: First, I head to the official StreamFab site and install StreamFab All-In-One.
-Doesn’t matter if I’m on a Mac or Windows—both versions work just fine.
+Step 1: Go to the official StreamFab site and install StreamFab All-In-One.
+Whether you’re on Mac or Windows, it runs great on both.

 Step 2: Next, I go to the course I’m working on in Udemy.
 I grab the video link directly from my browser’s address bar—just right-click and hit “Copy”.
 Easy.

-Step 4: At this point, I pick the quality I want—usually something clear but not too heavy—and choose the file type.
-Once that’s done, I just tap “Download Now.”
+Step 4: Here, I pick my preferred video quality—something clear but not too large—and choose the file type.

 Download videos permanently